“Partners in your Risk”

 If the vehicle is drivable (NB make sure that there is no water or oil leaking as further driving in this condition could cause engine damage which will not be covered by the policy) then proceed to get a quote from an approved panelbeater

 If the vehicle is not drivable then obtain towing assistance from the insurer’s 24 hour call centre helpline.
-You will be responsible for towing cgharges over R1500 if the insurer’s call centre is not used.
+You will be responsible for towing charges over R1500 if the insurer’s call centre is not used.

 Remember that you as the owner of the vehicle is ultimately responsible to get your vehicle to a place of safety and that no further loss/damage is sustained.